Hiking up a Scottish Holy Mountain with Count Nikolai Tolstoy

 I had read Tolstoy’s book the previous summer and it had a huge impact on the research for my book and my trip.
 I really wanted to interview Tolstoy to see what he thought about the Merlin phenomenon thirty years later, but I had given up hope since it seemed I couldn’t reach him.
 Fate wanted to take me the long way around, I guess.
 While I was doing my research in San Francisco the previous year, Jan was in Dumfries reading the exact same book that I was.
 As she was conceptualizing an art project for the Environmental Art Fest, she discovered the reference to the healing spring which is only 30 miles north of her house.
 She proceeded to create a whole project around the sacred waters of the spring.
 She brought in a small team of people to help her execute the project and this same team would be the people that joined Tolstoy on his return to this holy mountain.

 A month after our initial meeting and, the day had finally arrived to meet Tolstoy.
 We had an incredible team of people for the momentous occasion.
-Besides Jan and myself, we had Daniel who was a native of Moffat and had spent his whole life exploring, hiking, and camping on those hills and is also studying Geoscience in Edinburgh.
+Besides Jan and myself, we had Daniel who was a native of Moffat and had spent his whole life exploring, hiking, and camping on those hills and was also studying Geoscience in Edinburgh so he could provide a little background into the formation of the land and how the water and ecosystem worked.
 I met Daniel on Hart Fell the day after I had met Jan and we had quickly formed a deep friendship.
 Next, we had Siân, who had grown up in a Buddhist monastery a few miles from Hart Fell called Samye Lang.
 She brought the local Buddhist tradition to the expedition and also brought the knowledge that the Buddhist masters who started the monetary had identified Hart Fell as a place of spiritual power back in the 70’s.
 A local adventurer and friend named Ross also came with us.
 Ross had just gotten back from the Caribbean and shared our interest in the Arthurian legends.
 Finally we had David and his 13 year old uber-hiking son.
-David teaches a masters degree course in Literature and the Natural World in Glasgow.
+David teaches a masters degree course on Literature and the Natural World in Glasgow.
 He brought in a scholarly perspective and a lot of good information to the days discussion.

 We all met up at 10am at the community hall that sits at the bottom of Hart Fell.
 Our plan was to have tea with Nikolai and his wife Georgina and then accompany them on the hour long hike up the hill.
 After introductions and tea, we started our trek.
 It was a great adventure and we had lots of interesting conversations as people paired off for the hike up the trail.
 Occasionally, we took breaks for rest and water and the conversational pairs naturally rotated so that by the time we got to the spring, everyone had talked to everyone else and we had all gotten to know each other pretty well.